jdoleary/Spellmasons/TasksLongTerm.md

     - SoundFX
     - CoverArt
     - Better Game Name
+      - Think of "Into the Breach", "Binding of Isaac", and "Faster than light".
+They all communicate seriousness
   - Chores
     - Make executable with Electron
     - Include WebsocketPie and make hosting for friends simple